Information on laws and taxes for British nationals who want to buy or let property in Spain.

 - as from 1 June 2013, all homes for sale or to let in Spain are required by law to have an energy efficiency certificate.
 If you are considering buying a property, the seller is obliged to show you this certificate

 On completion, the public deed should contain an accurate description of the property.
 You should register the property in your name with the Land Registry as soon as possible to ensure full protection of your rights.
 The notary can even send advance notification to the Land Registry electronically once the public deed is signed.

 If you are considering purchasing a coastal property you should contact the Coastal Demarcation office in your region to get a certificate to certify that the property is not affected by the 1988 Coastal Law.
 Bear in mind that while it is possible to view the coastal boundaries of the public maritime areas online on the Environment Ministry’s website, this may not provide sufficiently accurate information on which to base a property purchase.

-Exercise extreme caution if the Land Registry record shows that the property you wish to buy is built on rural land.
-In normal circumstances this type of land is reserved for agricultural use and you would need to undertake additional checks with the municipal and regional authorities to ensure that full planning permission has been obtained for residential use.
+Be extremely careful if the Land Registry record shows that the property you wish to buy is built on rural land.
+In normal circumstances the government reserves this type of land for agricultural use and you need to check with the municipal and regional authorities to ensure that full planning permission has been obtained for residential use.

 Buying property off-plan